Forest fire warning

 When a forest fire warning is in force, it is forbidden to start an open fire in or near a forest.

-A forest fire warning is usually given and cancelled at noon.
+A forest fire warning is usually given and cancelled at 6 am.
 The warnings are specific to each province.
 Municipality-specific warnings may also be given in Northern Ostrobothnia (mainly for Kuusamo, Taivalkoski and Pudasjärvi) and in Lapland.

 Most often, the first forest fire warnings of the year are issued in early May.
 The forest fire warning season ends in September or at the latest in early October.

 The risk of grass fires exists in spring